MarcSkovMadsen/panel-sketch/README.md

 # &#x270f; &#xfe0f; Panel Sketch

-THIS IS APLHA SOFTWARE AND YOU MAY EXPERIENCE ROUGH EDGES.
+THIS IS APLHA SOFTWARE AND YOU MAY EXPERIENCE API CHANGES AND ROUGH EDGES.

 The purpose of the `panel-sketch` package is to make it easy for Pythonistas to quickly sketch interactive visualizations and other applications running in